We're Field Day

 Levi Huillet

-Levi is a student game engineer who cares about using games to make a lasting impact on people’s lives.
-At Field Day, Levi has worked extensively on game mechanic development for Shipwrecks, as well as supporting and contributing to the writing team.
-Levi is a computer science major with a game design certificate.
+Levi is a game engineer who cares about using games to make a lasting impact on people’s lives.
+At Field Day, we rely on Levi for the magic of making things work.
+He worked extensively on game mechanic development for Legend of the Lost Emerald, and continues to build prototypes and implement content for many of our games, as well as support and contribute to the writing team.
 He has always been drawn to doing work that benefits people, and he considered psychiatry and writing before discovering game design and its rich potential for learning.

 Check out Levi's work here!